DEFINITION OF RPL

 · Application Form: completed

-· Extended CV: The extended information should give an outline of your knowledge, skills and competencies.
+· Extended CV: The extended information should give an outline of your knowledge, skills and competencies; and the competencies/achievements of the learners you have taught.

 · Copy of a current First Aid certificate